Skip to main content Skip to search Skip to main navigation

 Full, warm sound with strong mids and highs and pronounced sustain.

-• Fretboard radius: 12" - 16" compound
+• Fretboard radius: 12" - 16" Compound

 Better bending options, higher and more comfortable fret purity.